We practice what we preach

 ℹ️ Why VLAN999 (Black Hole VLAN)?

-OPNsense igb2 has only vlan0.10 configured (tagged VLAN10).
+OPNsense igb2 has only vlan0.10 configured for tagged VLAN10.
 No native/untagged interface exists on igb2.
 Setting native to VLAN999 ensures any untagged frames are discarded (security best practice to prevent VLAN hopping attacks).

 UniFi Port 24 configuration showing Native VLAN as BLACKHOLE_VL999 and Tagged VLAN DMZ_VL10 for DMZ uplink security